jijiechen/migrate-maven-artifact/README.md

 ## Usage

-First, prepare the artifact and its dependencies for the migration, this will apply your maven settings on necessary:
+**First**, prepare the artifact and its dependencies for the migration, this will apply your maven settings on necessary:

 ```powershell
 PS> .\resolve.ps1 org.springframework.security spring-security-web 5.0.0.RELEASE